Quick Guide to Cleaning Agents

 As you may have noticed, bleach doesn’t get along very well with other substances, aside from water.

 In a commercial setting, you may be working with even stronger chemicals that are formulated to deal with tougher, heavy-duty applications.
-Therefore, take extra precautions by providing them with the correct personal protective equipment (PPE).
+Therefore, take extra precautions by using the correct personal protective equipment (PPE).

 Wear PPE as appropriate: